 Teaching experience

-I have accumulated extensive teaching experience lecturing and assistant teaching for undergraduate level modules at the School of Politics and International Relations (UCD).
+During my PhD at the School of Politics and International Relations (UCD), I accumulated extensive teaching experience lecturing and assistant teaching for undergraduate level modules.

-As a teaching assistant, I prepare and hold 50-minute long tutorial sessions for groups of 15-20 students (including the preparation of teaching material and design of group exercises), I grade midterm essays and final exams and hold regular office hours.
+As a teaching assistant, I prepared and held 50-minute long tutorial sessions for groups of 15-20 students (including the preparation of teaching material and design of group exercises), graded midterm essays and final exams and held regular office hours.

 Lecturing